Battle of Secessionville: Battle

 A Union battery, the 1st Connecticut under Capt.
 Alfred P. Rockwell, finally started firing on the Confederate garrison as the Highlanders of the 79th New York under Lt.
 Col. David Morrison advanced.
 Confederate artillery fire forced the 79th to the right flank of the fort where they joined the remnants of the 8th Michigan.
 The 79th mounted the top of Tower Battery and went over the wall.
 In the end however, they were repulsed, as had the 8th Michigan before them, when reinforcements failed to appear.
 The 100th Pennsylvania Roundheads, under the command of Maj.
 David Leckey, tried to support the Highlanders, but their attack stalled as did the previous ones with Confederate canister and grape.
 Col. Rudolph Rosa's 46th New York tried to line up on the 100th's left, but some retreated with the fleeing Irish 28th Massachusetts and the 7th Connecticut, while the remainder received Confederate canister.
 Finally, Col. Daniel Leisure ordered a general retreat.
 Isaac Stevens ordered the 28th Massachusetts, 100th Pennsylvania, 46th New York, 8th Michigan, 79th New York, and the 7th Connecticut to retreat back towards the hedges.
 The attack had lasted less than 45 minutes.

 Yet, the Union advances were not over.
 On the other side of the marsh to the north was a piece of land the 3rd New Hampshire under Lt.
 Col. John H. Jackson, supported by Maj.
-Edwin Metcalf's 3rd Rhode Island Heavy Artilley, used to advance upon the right flank of Tower Battery.
+Edwin Metcalf's 3rd Rhode Island Heavy Artillery, used to advance upon the right flank of Tower Battery.
 However, 150 yards of marsh prevented any Union advance upon the fort's defenders, while Confederate batteries to the north fired into their backs.
 By then, the 4th Louisiana had advanced to the fort's defense.
 Additionally, the Eutaw Battalion had advanced to the 24th South Carolina's east-west picket line off the Battery Island Road, in a heavy thicket north of the Union's 3rd Rhode Island and 3rd New Hampshire.
 The 3rd New Hampshire were now encircled in a ring of fire, forcing their retreat back to the west, while the 3rd Rhode Island, who had advanced upon the Confederate thicket to the north, were also forced to retreat.